vseplet/morph/README.md

 - No build step\
 - No need to design API data structures upfront
 - The library can be embedded into any Deno/Node/Bun project

-Morph is ideal when there's no need to split frontend and backend into separate services.
-It works especially well for small Telegram bots, desktop apps, or internal tools that don't justify a full frontend stack but still need a clean and dynamic UI.

 ## Get started